lawrennd/old_talks/_posts/2013-3-21-how-the-planets-affect-our-daily-lives-a-brief-history-of-uncertainty.md

 ---
 author: Lawrence, Neil D.
 title: 'How the Planets Affect Our Daily Lives: A Brief History of Uncertainty'
-venue: King Edward's School, Sheffield
+venue: King Edward’s School, Sheffield
 year: '2013'
 month: '3'
 url: ''